 Prepping has gained a lot of traction in recent times, especially given the rather “interesting” times we live in.
 I thought it might therefore interest some people to have a look inside my everyday carry (EDC) pouch.
 EDC pouches and kits are an increasingly common concept, with the idea being that this pouch will contain the absolute basics you need to survive or to get to your main kit.
 Pre packaged EDC kits are starting to appear on places like Wish and Aliexpress, but for the bargain price of £20, I don’t know how much of it I’d trust to work.
 So I made my own…

 First off, this isn’t strictly an EDC kit, because I simply don’t carry it around with me every day.
-Most days, I rarely travel far from the house and it’s only a 20 minute walk from work, so if the shit were to hit the fan, I’d just go home.
-Being a keen camper, and of course an airsoft player, the house is full of useful kit should any such need arise.
+Most days, I rarely travel far from the house anyway, and it’s only a 20 minute walk from work, so if the shit were to hit the fan, I’d just go home.
+Being a keen camper, and of course an airsoft player, the house is full of useful kit should any such need arise, so I just need to get back to stock up on kit.
 This pouch is instead my “utilities” pouch for camping or airsoft weekenders, so that in a full rucksack or kit bag I have all the important stuff handy; it’s easy to pick up and seperate.
 Could it double up as an EDC kit?
 Yeah, probably.
 In the UK, we don’t have huge wildernesses and there’s probably not going to be an immediate need to fish or hunt, as civilisation is never far away.
 Having said that, it’s definitely a useful item to have.

 Note that everything in here goes inside plastic food bags to keep it dry.
-Having so many food bags can be useful too, if you need a container or a bit of plastic sheet for anything.
+Having so many food bags can be useful too, if you need a container or a bit of plastic sheet for anything, like water.

 Here’s the choice of pouch.
 It’s an old style British Army medic/trauma pouch.
 As with all old surplus gear, it’s tough and comes in a lovely shade of DPM because I love me some camouflage.
 What appealed to me most though was the fact it split down into three different compartments, a decent sized main one (think utility or water bottle size), with an optional divider, and two small square pouches that velcro off the front, though stay attached to the main pouch.
 It just allows you to split the kit up whatever way you need to.
 It also comes with two long side pockets and a couple of loops, though at the moment I can’t find a use for them.
 Sadly the DPM ones are becoming increasingly rare, but Marauder Tactical make the same design in MTP pattern, link to buy here.